 Stipends for MSc students

-Oslo Nuclear Project provides a limited number of stipends (10,000 NOK) for Masters students in the Department of Political Science writing theses on nuclear weapons.
+Oslo Nuclear Project provides two stipends (10,000 NOK) for Masters students in the Department of Political Science writing theses on nuclear weapons in the spring of 2021.

 The purpose of this stipend is twofold: to stimulate interest in the academic study of nuclear weapons and international relations, and to encourage students to think carefully about the policy relevance of their research.